Skoda Kodiaq verdict

 What we like

-The Kodiaq is massively spacious, with a huge boot and acres of space in the first and second rows.
+The Kodiaq is massively spacious, with a huge boot and acres of room in the first and second seating rows.
 There are so many touches dotted around the cabin that help to make life that bit easier – a Skoda speciality.
-We like that customers still have the choice of a petrol, diesel and plug-in hybrids, with the latter being especially impressive courtesy of a real-world electric range of more than 60 miles.
-Combine generous equipment levels with a modern yet user-friendly interior and the Kodiaq is about the perfect package for a family SUV.Â
+We like that customers still have the choice of petrol, diesel and plug-in hybrid, with the latter being especially impressive thanks to its real-world electric range of more than 60 miles.
+Combine generous equipment levels with a modern yet user-friendly interior and the Kodiaq is just about the perfect package for a family SUV.Â

 What we don’t like